EnricoMassone/Algorithms-101/README.md

 ## Environment

-This project has been designed to be executed on a machine having Node.js 18 installed.
+This project has been designed to be executed on a machine having Node.js 20 installed.
 I have tested it with Windows 10 and WSL2.

 ## Contribution

 If you find any issue with the code or any typo in the readme feel free to open a pull request or to file an issue.

+## Known Issues

+The execution of the npm script named _test_ sometimes leads to errors, due to a problem with the Jest cache and the _ts-jest_ package.
+As a workaround, you can use the _test-no-cache_ npm script instead.